Puberty: Breast development

-The first physical sign of puberty in girls is usually a firm, tender lump under the center of the areola of one or both breasts, occurring on average at about 10.5 years of age.
+The first physical sign of puberty in females is usually a firm, tender lump under the center of the areola of one or both breasts, occurring on average at about 10½ years of age.
 This is referred to as thelarche.
 By the widely used Tanner staging of puberty, this is stage 2 of breast development (stage 1 is a flat, prepubertal breast).
 Within 6–12 months, the swelling has clearly begun in both sides, softened, and can be felt and seen extending beyond the edges of the areolae.
 This is stage 3 of breast development.
 By another 12 months (stage 4), the breasts are approaching mature size and shape, with areolae and nipples forming a secondary mound.
 In most young women, this mound disappears into the contour of the mature breast (stage 5), although there is so much variation in sizes and shapes of adult breasts that stages 4 and 5 are not always separately identifiable.

 Pubic hair

 Pubic hair is often the second noticeable change in puberty, usually within a few months of thelarche.
 It is referred to as pubarche.
 The pubic hairs are usually visible first along the labia.
 The first few hairs are described as Tanner stage 2.
 Stage 3 is usually reached within another 6–12 months, when the hairs are too numerous to count and appear on the pubic mound as well.
 By stage 4, the pubic hairs densely fill the "pubic triangle".
 Stage 5 refers to spread of pubic hair to the thighs and sometimes as abdominal hair upward towards the navel.
-In about 15% of girls, the earliest pubic hair appears before breast development begins.
+In about 15% of females, the earliest pubic hair appears before breast development begins.

 Vagina, uterus, ovaries

 Perineal skin keratinizes due to effect of estrogen increasing its resistance to infection.
 The mucosal surface of the vagina also changes in response to increasing levels of estrogen, becoming thicker and duller pink in color (in contrast to the brighter red of the prepubertal vaginal mucosa).
 Mucosa changes into a multilayered structure with superficial layer of squamous cells.
-Estrogen increase glycogen content in vaginal epithelium, which in future plays important part in maintaining vaginal pH.
+Estrogen increases glycogen content in vaginal epithelium, which in future plays important part in maintaining vaginal pH.
 Whitish secretions (physiologic leukorrhea) are a normal effect of estrogen as well.
 In the two years following thelarche, the uterus, ovaries, and the follicles in the ovaries increase in size.
 The ovaries usually contain small follicular cysts visible by ultrasound.
-Before puberty, uterine body to cervix ratio is 1:1; which increases to 2:1 or 3:1 after completion of pubertal period.